hoangduytran/blender-manual/manual/modeling/meshes/structure.rst

 typically a triangle or surface but can also be relative to a line, a tangent line for a point on a curve, or a tangent plane for a point on a surface.

+Normals help to determine the shading of the mesh among other things.

 .. figure:: /images/modeling_meshes_structure_viewport.png
    :width: 350px